Meatfucker/metatron2/README.md

 Finally, run `python metatron2.py` and wait.

-The very first startup will take quite a long time as it downloads ~20GB of models, namely the LLM model and base SD model.
-If you have models in the models directory itll load the first one of those it finds rather than downloading the huggingface fallback model.
-The console will produce output as the individual parts load.
+The very first startup will take quite a long time as it downloads ~20GB of models, namely the LLM model and base SD model if you dont have any models in the models directory.
+Loading the LLM on subsequent loads can take time as well depending on the speed of the storage your huggingface cache is on.

 Be aware that having the wordgen, imagegen, and speakgen modules all active at the same time will peak at about 20GB of vram when running a batch size 4 imagegen.